-The discussion in this subsection gives a crude roadmap to the empirical work to follow.
-The details of our econometric specification are best discussed in context.
-Convincingly defending our identification strategy requires that the reader be knowledgeable about our data, however, including our measurement of democratic capital.
-The next section is devoted to these issues.
+To avoid too much tedious repetition, we do not specify the testable predictions for political transitions and income growth here.
+Instead, we spell them out at the beginning of each empirical section.
+Similarly, the details of our econometric specification are best discussed in context of the empirical work.
+Convincingly defending our identification strategy, however, also requires that the reader be knowledgeable about our data, including our measurement of democratic capital.
+The next section is therefore devoted to these issues.